 Important Christian Definitions

-- good news; in particular the good news about Jesus Christ and the salvation we can have when we truly decide to make him our Lord and saviour
+- good news; in particular the good news about the Kingdom of God and Jesus Christ and the salvation we can have when we truly decide to make Jesus our Lord and Saviour

 - [Greek] anointed one, chosen one, Jesus Christ the Son of God